Hallucinogen Addiction

 LSD is sold in the form of blotters and when used can cause intense changes in sensory perceptions, uncontrollable laughter, and delirium.
 The use of LSD can cause serious and sometimes lasting mental illness.

-Short-Term Effects
+• Short-Term Effects

 Effects are felt within an hour, and last 2 to 12 hours.
-Perception intensifies, colours appear brighter, and objects more sharply defined or distorted.
+Perception intensifies, colours appear brighter and objects more sharply defined or distorted.
 Possible changes in the perception of time and distance.
 A person may feel the body as light, heavy or distorted.
 Thinking and concentration are difficult and short-term memory is impaired.
 Extreme mood swings, including joy, inspiration, depression, anxiety, terror, and aggression can occur.
 There are no known deaths directly caused by overdose, but drug-induced confusion has caused accidental deaths.

-Long-Term Effects
+• Long-Term Effects

 Decreased motivation and interest, or prolonged depression and anxiety.
-LSD high may spontaneously recur days, weeks or even months later (called “flashbacks”).
+LSD high may spontaneously recur days, weeks, or even months later (called “flashbacks”).
 Use during pregnancy may be related to an increased incidence of spontaneous abortion or fetal abnormality.

-Tolerance and Dependence
+• Tolerance and Dependence

 This tolerance crosses over to mescaline and psilocybin.
 LSD does not cause physical dependence and there are no withdrawal symptoms when someone stops taking it.
 It does not stimulate the brain’s reward system and does not have any direct reinforcing effects.
-It does not reinforce the stimulation of the pleasure centres located in several areas of the brain.
+It does not reinforce the stimulation of the pleasure centers located in several areas of the brain.
 Psychological dependence on LSD varies with the user.
-A small number of very regular users may display anxiety of signs of panic when they are deprived of this drug.
-But the desire to take LSD is not as strong as the obsessive cravings experienced by cocaine or heroin addicts.
+A small number of very regular users may display anxiety or signs of panic when they are deprived of this drug.
+However, the desire to take LSD is not as strong as the obsessive cravings experienced by cocaine or heroin addicts.

-Withdrawal Symptoms
+• Withdrawal Symptoms

 Mescaline – Description

 Organic or natural mescaline is the main active ingredient in peyote, a small, greyish-brown cactus that grows in Mexico and Texas.
-Synthetic mescaline is a white or coloured powder; usually taken in form of powder, tablet, capsule, or liquid.
-In Canada, real mescaline is not available, and therefore, the substance sold as mescaline here is actually PCP.
+Synthetic mescaline is a white or colored powder; usually taken in the form of powder, tablet, capsule, or liquid.
+In Canada, real mescaline is not available, and therefore, the substance sold as mescaline here is PCP.
 Mescaline causes fewer central effects than LSD, but more pronounced peripheral effects.

-Short-Term Effects
+• Short-Term Effects

 Effects appear slowly, last 10 to 18 hours, and include changes in perception and mood, disorientation, impaired short-term memory, and concentration.
 Physical effects include dilation of pupils, increased blood pressure and heart rate, fever, sweating, nausea, and vomiting.
 High doses can cause headaches.
 The main central effects of mescaline are euphoria, sharpened senses, impaired short-term memory, thought disturbances, impaired concentration, and hallucinations.
-These effects are accompanied by altered perceptions of oneself as well as of shapes, colours, time, and space.
+These effects are accompanied by altered perceptions of oneself as well as of shapes, colors, time, and space.
 The main peripheral effects of mescaline are altered vision, dilated pupils, and increased heart rate, blood pressure, and body temperature.
 Acute mescaline intoxication can cause a loss of one’s sense of self and of control over oneself and one’s environment.
-People can also engage in potentially dangerous behaviour.
+People can also engage in potentially dangerous behavior.
 Chronic mescaline intoxication can result in such symptoms as a lack of motivation, mood disturbances, and flashback hallucinations.

-Long-Term Effects
+• Long-Term Effects

 These drugs may precipitate psychosis in vulnerable users.

-Tolerance and Dependence
+• Tolerance and Dependence

 Mescaline users develop a tolerance for the hallucinogenic effects after taking it for just a few days but lose this tolerance just as quickly if they stop taking it.
 Users do not develop any physical dependence but may display varying degrees of psychological dependence.

-Withdrawal Symptoms
+• Withdrawal Symptoms

 There are no withdrawal symptoms from mescaline use.